 - 1 tablespoon tamari

-Preheat the oven to 375°F then line a baking sheet with parchment paper or a silicone mat.
+Preheat the oven to 325°F then line a baking sheet with parchment paper or a silicone mat.

 In a large bowl, add the sliced and sprinkle with smoked paprika, salt and tamari.
 Lightly spray with avocado oil then stir until all pieces are evenly coated.
 Arrange mushroom pieces on the baking sheet so that there is space between each.
-Bake in the oven for a total of 40 minutes, while stirring the pieces around every 10 minutes so that they cook evenly on each side.
-(You may need to cook them for less time depending on your oven or the size of your mushrooms.
+Bake in the oven for a total of 15-30 minutes, while stirring the pieces around every 10 minutes so that they cook evenly on each side.
+(NOTE: You may need to cook them for less time depending on the size of your mushrooms.
+Check them at 10 minutes then monitor them closely from there.
 The mushroom pieces will shrink quite a bit and should look crisp on the edges when done.)